mattpoggi/sensor-guided-flow/README.md

 Validation KITTI: 2.08, 5.97
 ```

 Numbers in Tab.
-4 are obtained by running this code on a Titan Xp GPU, with PyTorch 1.7.0
+4 are obtained by running this code on a Titan Xp GPU, with PyTorch 1.7.0.
-We observed slight fluctuations in the numbers when running on different hardware (e.g., 3090 GPUs)
+We observed slight fluctuations in the numbers when running on different hardware (e.g., 3090 GPUs), mostly on raw models.

 ## Contacts
 m [dot] poggi [at] unibo [dot] it